 Overview

 Biruk Terrefe

-Biruk Terrefe is a DPhil Candidate at St Antony’s College in Oxford.
-His research interests lie in the modern history and politics of the Horn of Africa, with a particular focus on the dynamics of state- and nation-building and state-society relations.
-His recent work has been on the Ethiopian state and the tensions between the ruling party’s centralized developmental ambitions and the ethnically federated architecture of the state.
+Biruk Terrefe was a doctoral student at ODID.
+He is now a Departmental Lecturer in African Politics.
+His research broadly focuses on how infrastructure projects and the control of urban spaces are integral to the politics of state-building in the Horn of Africa.
+His recent work has been on the Ethiopian state and the tensions between the ruling party’s centralised developmental ambitions and the ethnically federated architecture of the state.
 This tension becomes particularly evident in the study of infrastructure, as highly contested material spaces of political bargaining.
+He is also interested in the politics of urban spaces and the rapid urbanization witnessed across Africa.

+Overview